 Desirability - is there a problem to solve?
 Are people willing to use the solution we are offering?

 In line with these three dimensions of innovation, the starting point is desirability.
 We first begin and see if there is an actual relevant problem or need that requires addressing.
 The early stages of what we do are not about feasibility or viability - it's more about whether we can find a problem worth solving.
-What makes Human-Centered Innovation special is the focus on desirability.
+What makes Human-Centred Innovation special is the focus on desirability.
 Innovators ask: is there truly a problem to solve or a need to meet?
 If yes, then let the process commence!

-Human-Centered Design is more of a mindset, a creative and unique approach to problem-solving where the user is at the heart of any solution.
+Human-Centred Design is more of a mindset, a creative and unique approach to problem-solving where the user is at the heart of any solution.
 The process is designed to get you to learn directly from people, open yourself up to a breadth of creative possibilities, and then focus on what’s most desirable, feasible, and viable for the people you’re designing for.
-Human-Centered Design or HCD is especially important in the wider perspective.
-You can for example, try to make your organisation more human-centered.
+Human-Centred Design or HCD is especially important in the wider perspective.
+You can for example, try to make your organisation more human-centred.
 In this case it means you want to change the mindset of your people to empathise and always consider the perspective of the user/customer.
 Although this doesn’t necessarily mean that everybody is using the Design Thinking process, it means that you are changing the mindset of employees, putting the user first.
 This sounds easier than it actually is.
 The goal for HCD is to create products, services and solutions that understand and then address real human needs, often the key part that many businesses are missing.

-Finally, in very simple terms: Design Thinking is the actual application of Human-Centered Innovation.
+Finally, in very simple terms: Design Thinking is the actual application of Human-Centred Innovation.
 It is a methodology, a process, and a perspective.
 Usually, it encompasses 4-5 phases and uses specific tools.
 Thinking like a designer can change the way organisations approach problems, develop products, strategies, and new processes.
-How do you apply methods (such as testing) in a human-centered way to solve problems?
+How do you apply methods (such as testing) in a human-centred way to solve problems?
 The way to actually carry it out is through Design Thinking.
 As Idris Mootee says, “Design Thinking powers strategic innovation”.
 Schools like Stanford d.school which Spark Works’ founders Alan and Linda attended, is an academic centre pioneering and developing Design Thinking.
-Ultimately, Design Thinking provides the logistics to carry out Human-Centered Innovation.
+Ultimately, Design Thinking provides the logistics to carry out Human-Centred Innovation.

 It’s clear that the world of innovation is a multifaceted industry however, my biggest takeaway from researching for this blog post is that it is always promoting and driving positive change.
 I’m certainly nowhere near mastering the world of innovation but I’m definitely one step closer to understanding the basics.